This is a comprehensive guide to choosing a cybersecurity school in Iowa as well as other cybersecurity certification and training options.

 Furthermore, tech companies such as Integrity and Dwolla have presences in Des Moines.
 These may be great steppingstones to further cybersecurity employment for professionals starting in Iowa.

 Iowan cybersecurity salaries are comparable to those found for employees in other states, although they are on the lower end of the scale.
-The average hourly salary for an Iowan cybersecurity professional is $39.92 with a yearly salary of about $83,000.
+According to the Bureau of Labor Statistics data, the average hourly salary for an Iowan cybersecurity professional in 2021 is at $60.41 with a yearly salary of about $125,650.
 Ultimately, this salary will go quite a long way in Iowa due to a lower cost of living.
 Even in Des Moines, individuals should be able to make the most of their earnings.

 Iowa and cybersecurity